 Subsequent uses of

-dvc exp run will continue from the latest checkpoint (using
+dvc exp run will resume from the latest checkpoint (using

 the latest cached versions of all outputs).
 To resume from a previous checkpoint